I’m Here To Help; Call 916-894-8632 Today

-You can potentially navigate these eligibility rules and qualify for Medi-Cal benefits with a proper planning strategy.
+While you no longer must meet strict income and asset requirements to qualify for Medi-Cal, California’s Medicaid program, you should still consider a proper planning strategy for long-term care.
 An irrevocable trust can be a valuable tool in helping you achieve this aim.

 How does it work?